 Automating also helps you keep updated records of customers in real-time.
 Your sales team will no longer chase dead-end leads.
 This will help you maintain the trust of your customers.

-Developing a data strategy will ensure that you have quality data, which is critical to achieving your business goals.
-Certain needs drive the strategies to maintain high-quality data, including:
+Developing a data strategy will ensure quality data, which is critical to achieving your business goals.
+Certain needs drive the strategies to maintain high-quality data, including

 Image Source: Experian